 - Seed harvester

-For dispensary-specific jobs, thousands of applicants have submitted resumes in hopes of filling positions as budtenders, couriers, and shop security.
+For dispensary-specific jobs, thousands of applicants have submitted resumes in hopes of filling positions as budtenders, extractors, and shop security.

 But even with the rapidly growing industry, it’s been difficult for many pot enthusiasts to simply get a job interview.
-There has been an overwhelming number of applicants all vying for the same limited number of dispensary jobs.
+There has been an overwhelming number of applicants all excited to use their cannabis knowledge to win the same limited number of dispensary jobs.